10 Snakes Which Prey On Eggs

 Image owner: Thai National Parks – CC BY-SA 4.0

 The bridal snakes spent an average of 81 minutes at each nest.
-They turned out to be a strictly nocturnal snake, with only one snake spotted eating eggs before sunset.
-Blanford’s bridle snake (Lycodon davisonii) was more flexible than some, as they usually swallowed the eggs whole, but sometimes carved openings in the shell and slurped out the insides.
+They turned out to be strictly nocturnal, with only one snake spotted eating eggs before sunset.
+Blanford’s bridle snake was relatively flexible in its feeding style, as they usually swallowed the eggs whole, but sometimes carved openings in the shell and slurped out the insides.

 6 Central African egg-eating snake